SurjeetKaur/React-food-order-app/README.md

 setRestaurants(newVal) => your component rerendered with new value that is why UI is rendering again

+## React shimmer effects
+Shimmer effects are used to create a loading animation in a React application.
+They are used to give the user a visual indication that the data is being loaded. run command on terminal to install shimmer in app: npm i react-shimmer-effects

 ======== PLAN for food-order-app project ========